 May 9, 2016 - A judge in Mexico approves the United States' request to extradite Guzmán, who faces charges in seven states.
 Once extradited, he will be sent to Brooklyn, New York, to stand trial on federal charges.

 July 17, 2019 - Guzmán is sentenced to life in prison plus 30 years.
-His is also ordered to pay $12.6 billion in forfeiture.
+He is also ordered to pay $12.6 billion in forfeiture.
 Restitution will be determined later.